Home » San Diego » San Diego Zoo tickets

 This ticket helps you save 20% on the ticket costs and gets you one entry into the San Diego Zoo and one entry into San Diego Zoo’s Safari Park.

-Over and above all the previous ticket’s inclusions, you also get an Africa Tram Safari and Cheetah Run at the Safari Park with this combo ticket.
+Over and above all the previous ticket’s inclusions, you get an Africa Tram Safari and Cheetah Run at the Safari Park with this combo ticket.

-Adult ticket (12+ years): $118
+Adult Ticket (12+ years): US$118

-Child ticket (3 to 11 years): $108
+Child Ticket (3 to 11 years): US$108

 If you prefer to view animals in large field enclosures where herds roam free, opt for the 1-day Safari Park ticket.